bytemind-de/nodejs-client-extension-interface/README.md

 Decide which hostname you want to use for your server.
 Default is `localhost` but I usually prefer `raspberrypi.local` (default hostname of RPi) to make CLEXI available to all devices in the network.
 You can change your hostname via the raspi-config tool.

-Optional: Generate some self-signed SSL certificates for your CLEXI server:
+Optional: Generate self-signed SSL certificates for your CLEXI server:
 ```
 bash generate_ssl_cert.sh
 ```